beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 The line `visitor.visit(tree)` in above code starts a tree traversal that will invoke the visit implementation of each node of the tree.

-Each row of DQ rule corresponds the following visit function call.
+Each row of DQ rule corresponds to the following visit function call.

 ```python
 def visitColumn_dq(self, ctx: NgDataQualityParser.Column_dqContext):